graphql/graphql-spec/spec/Section 5 -- Validation.md

 ### Field Selections

-Field Selections must exist on Object, Interface, Union and Tagged types.
+Field selections must exist on Object, Interface, Union and Tagged types.

 Note: Tagged types define member fields which are queried with field selections.